alyssamichelle/progress/The Future of JS 2018.md

 ## React

 I’m still surprised by all the apps I continually run into and after inspecting under the hood, realise, they are created with react.
-React, while not being the newest of “hotnesses”, is still very prevalent and often brought up as a web dev go-to framework.
+React, while not being the newest of “hot-nesses”, is still very prevalent and often brought up as a web dev go-to framework.

 **What is React?
 Should I use it?**